aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 There isn't any markup language for describing layouts (like [XAML with Xamarin Forms](https://developer.xamarin.com/guides/xamarin-forms/xaml/xaml-basics/) or UWP) : very unsettling first.
 But you will see that it is perfectly adaptated to the APIs functionnal-like philosophy.

 So, to describe any visual component onto the user screen you will create a `Widget` class that implements a `build` method which explains how to structure the layout as a tree of nested objects.
-This method will be called everytime your component changes and the Flutter framework manages the dif checkcking onto this immutable tree *(you are a React-native developer? this should sound very familiar)*.
+This method will be called everytime your component changes and the Flutter framework manages the diff between this immutable tree and the previous one *(you are a React-native developer? this should sound very familiar)*.

 ```dart
 class HomePage extends StatelessWidget {